RamiKrispin/vscode-r/README.md

 After we saw the `Plot Viewer` functionality in the previous section, we will review the  [Webpage Viewer](https://github.com/REditorSupport/vscode-R/wiki/Interactive-viewers#webpage-viewer) functionality for interactive data visualization in this section.

 The `Webpage Viewer` can support any R application that is based on an `HTML` application, including `plotly`, `leaflet`, and others.
-In the figure below, you can see the output of the `htmlwidgets.R` file located in the `tests` folder.
+In Figure 24 below, you can see the output of the `htmlwidgets.R` file located in the `tests` folder.
 It shows a plot of the diamonds dataset using the `plotly` package.

 <figure>
 <img src="images/vscode-webpage-viewer.png" width="100%" align="center"/></a>
-<figcaption> Figure XX - Using the R for VScode extension Webpage Viewer for interactive plots   </figcaption>
+<figcaption> Figure 24 - Using the R for VScode extension Webpage Viewer for interactive plots   </figcaption>
 </figure>
 <br>
 <br />